Custom-Roles-for-TTT/TTT-Custom-Roles/API/HOOKS.md

 - *ply* - The player whose role ability is being enabled

 ### TTTOnShopPurchaseBlocked(ply, ...)
+Called when a player tries to use the shop but their purchases are disabled.\
+*Realm:* Client and Server\
+*Added in:* 2.2.9\
+*Parameters:*
+- *ply* - TThe player whose shop purchases are disabled
+- *...* - Any other parameters that are passed to `plymeta:IsShopPurchaseDisabled`

+### TTTOnShopPurchaseDisabled(ply, ...)
-Called when a player's shop purchases are blocked.\
+Called when a player's shop purchases are disabled.\
 *Realm:* Server\
 *Added in:* 2.2.9\
 *Parameters:*
-- *ply* - The player whose shop purchases are blocked
+- *ply* - The player whose shop purchases are disabled
-- *...* - Any other parameters that are passed to `plymeta:BlockShopPurchases` or `plymeta:IsShopPurchaseBlocked`
+- *...* - Any other parameters that are passed to `plymeta:DisableShopPurchases` or `plymeta:IsShopPurchaseDisabled`

-### TTTOnShopPurchaseUnblocked(ply, ...)
+### TTTOnShopPurchaseEnabled(ply, ...)
-Called when a player's shop purchases are unblocked.\
+Called when a player's shop purchases are enabled.\
 *Realm:* Server\
 *Added in:* 2.2.9\
 *Parameters:*
-- *ply* - The player whose shop purchases are being unblocked
+- *ply* - The player whose shop purchases are being enabled

 ### TTTPaladinAuraHealed(ply, tgt, healed)
 Called when a paladin heals a target.\